apostrophecms/uploadfs/README.md

     http://yourbucketname.s3.amazonaws.com/your/path/to/something.jpg

+But your code doesn't need to worry about that.
 If you use `uploadfs.getUrl()` consistently, code written with one backend will migrate easily to the other.

 It's up to you to create an Amazon S3 bucket and obtain your secret and key.
 See sample.js for details.

+S3 support is based on the excellent [knox](https://npmjs.org/package/knox) module.

 ## Conclusion and Contact Information